arnavguneta/4300-pet-website/README.md

 A website created for my web design class that was created using nodejs and MongoDB.
 Features an API for easy database access, session management, different types of user accounts with varying level of accessm and more.

 #### File details
-public - contains css and front end JS files\n src - contains code ran on the backend\n templates - contains the views served by the backend to the user in form of .hbs files
+public - contains css and front end JS files
+src - contains code ran on the backend
+templates - contains the views served by the backend to the user in form of .hbs files

 #### Usage
 After downloading the code from the repo, navigate to the main directory in a command prompt

 1. Ensure you have Node.js and npm installed by running `node -v` and `npm -v`.
 You can install them using these directions ![here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. Next, you want to set up MongoDB.
 Follow these directions ![here](https://docs.mongodb.com/manual/installation/#tutorial-installation) to get setup.